Cynthia Nixon Talks ‘Sex And The City’ Failings And ‘White Moneyed Ladies’

 Over 15 years ago, I stood with other parents and educators to stop traffic outside City Hall.
 We were protesting devastating cuts to the education budget, and I was one of the twelve activists blocking an entrance.
 I was handcuffed and arrested.
 It was then that I joined the Alliance for Quality Education.
 After rallies, protests, civil disobedience, and countless meetings with legislators that fall, winter and spring, we stopped almost $400 million in budget cuts and I’ve been fighting for education reform in New York ever since.
 I’ve learned that when we come together and stand up and fight for all our children, we become a force to be reckoned with.
 There is nothing more important than our children’s future. ????: @villagevoice @nydailynews @gettyimages

 Nixon also aired her views on Sex and the City and perfectionism.
 She doesn’t feel that the show’s four women would “all look like that” today.
-Tackling what she calls “the perfection factor,” Nixon added: “In terms of always looking so incredible.
+Tackling what she calls “the perfection factor,” Nixon added, “In terms of always looking so incredible.
 And I know that’s the fantasy element, and in terms of the show that was important.
 But I think there’s a lot of ways that people can be visually compelling without looking — quote unquote — perfect.”

 Fans tend not to criticize the show’s glamorous edge.
 It was, after all, half the fun.
 As Carrie portrayed the carefree and coffee-sipping writer whose earnings would unlikely cover her Manolo Blahnik addiction in real life, Nixon’s role as Miranda proved a little more realistic.
-Nonetheless, between their cocktail nights, whirlwind romances, and designer clothes, the famous four weren’t known for portraying New York City’ women accurately.
+Nonetheless, between their cocktail nights, whirlwind romances, and designer clothes, the famous four weren’t known for portraying New York City’s women accurately.

-19 years after first taking on Miranda Hobbs, Cynthia is finally taking a brief break from her political career to address that “bubble.”
+Nineteen years after first taking on Miranda Hobbs, Cynthia is finally taking a brief break from her political career to address that “bubble.”